ONSdigital/ons-schema-definitions/docs/rm-eq.rst

   user_id
     The id assigned by the respondent management system ru_ref
-    The responding unit reference id. ru_name
+    The responding unit reference id - with checkletter appended. ru_name
     The name of the responding unit.
-Could be a business name or person name. eq_id
+Could be a business name or person name. trad
+    The trading as name for a responding unit.
+Temporary until wider refactor. eq_id
     The eQ questionnaire instance id. collection_exercise_sid